Who is Parson Brown? Meet the mystery man from ‘Winter Wonderland’ - NewsBreak

 (NEXSTAR) – “We’ll pretend that he is Parson Brown” is likely a lyric you have sung once or twice in your life.
 But really, who is Parson Brown?

 If you aren’t familiar, the above lyrics are a line from the classic song ‘Winter Wonderland’ heard on the radio and during childrens’ holiday concerts in November and December annually.
-The song was written in 1934 by Felix Bernard and Richard Bernhard Smith, and originally sung by Richard Himber.Study shows these 5 early omicron symptoms compare to common cold
+The song was written in 1934 by Felix Bernard and Richard Bernhard Smith, and originally sung by Richard Himber.Is this the creepiest Christmas tree of 2021?
+‘You cannot unsee it,’ witness claims

 Nearly nine decades later, many wonder the same question each year – who is Parson Brown?